SERWALL® Official Store: Free delivery in the contiguous US. Quick Ship items ship in 5-7 business days!

 • Lastly, the (2″ x 2″ x 4′) wood panel should be cut into one 20″ long piece and one 23 1/2″ long piece.

-Step 2: Make the complex curved cuts
+Step 2: Make the Complex Curved Cuts

 To make complex curved cuts you will need a sawhorse, a jig saw, and a couple of clamps.
 Follow the diagram and instructions for the complex curves: